KMB Route 51: History

 In the late 1980s, the Albions servicing on the route were aging and needed replacements.
 However, no other suitable single-deckers in the KMB fleet were available at that time.
 KMB turned to its double deckers, but again none was suitable for the steep inclination of the route. so KMB fitted a Cummins LT10 280 hp engine and a manual decelerator into a 9.7m MCW Metrobus.
 The solution worked out, and KMB bought eight more 9.7m MCW Metrobuses (M81-M88) with special air-drawing fans to serve Route 51 with special limitation of 3 standing passengers for the safety issues.

 After that, the buses that serving 51 were specifically altered, so other buses cannot run on the route, and if a bus on the route needed a repair, a replacement could not be found, affecting the frequency of the route.
 Later KMB fitted the Cummins engine into more Metrobuses for operating on the route due to high repair frequency of M81-M88.

 On 10 August 1992, a special service, 51P, was started, from Shek Kong swimming pool to Tsuen Wan.
 In 1996, KMB assigned two air-conditioned Dennis Dart buses (AA) fitted with manual decelerators to Route 51.
 In the same year, the District Councils of Tsuen Wan and Yuen Long planned to divert Route 51 to Tai Lam Tunnel once it had been completed with terminus relocated to Sheung Tsuen via Kam Sheung Road, but to avoid loss of bus service on Route Twisk, KMB ended up creating a new route numbered 251M.
 Patronage on 51 dropped so much that 51P was discontinued.

 On 19 March 2000, the Tsuen Wan terminus was moved to a newly built one at Nina Tower.
 On 7 September 2008, the other end was relocated, after over 25 years of stationing of Kam Tin Bus Terminus, to Kam Sheung Road Railway Station.
 This has improved connections for West Rail line commuters of Tuen Mun and Yuen Long to Tai Mo Shan Country Park.

 On 27 January 2013, the Tsuen Wan Terminus was moved to Tsuen Wan West Station Public Transport Interchange to tie in with the TW5 property development and permanent closure of the Tsuen Wan Transport Complex until 8 April 2019.

 On 4 October 2014, the northern terminus was cut to Sheung Tsuen and became a circular route, with service frequency cut to one departure per hour except on weekends daytime.

+On 24 August 2025, after a nearly 27-year gap, double-decker buses were deployed to replace the previous single-deck buses.
+The reason was to accommodate higher passenger demand during the Tai Mo Shan hiking season.

+Routing

+Via: Tai Ho Road, Tai Ho Road North, Route Twisk Interchange, Route Twisk, Kam Tin Road, Sheung Tsuen Bus Terminus, Kam Tin Road, Route Twisk, Route Twisk Interchange, Tai Ho Road North and Tai Ho Road.